Key benefits

 Configure delay timing

-- Define the interval between subsequent utterances to control pacing.
+- Define the interval between each subsequent utterance.

 -